-Dan Mara, an award-winning administrator and a hall-of-fame coach, is in his seventh year as Commissioner of the Central Atlantic Collegiate Conference.
-Mara arrived at the CACC Office after 11 years as the Associate Vice-President for Athletics and Fitness at CACC-member Post University.
+Dan Mara, an award-winning administrator and a hall-of-fame coach, enters his 11th year as Commissioner of the Central Atlantic Collegiate Conference.
+Mara arrived at the CACC Office in 2006 after 11 years as the Associate Vice President for Athletics and Fitness at CACC-member Post University.

-During his tenure at the CACC, the conference has grown from 12 members in 2006 to the current 14 members.
-The addition of Chestnut Hill College (2007) and Concordia College (2009) ranks the CACC as sixth largest conference in Division II.
-The CACC trails only the Northeast-10, Rocky Mountain Athletic Conference, Northern Sun Intercollegiate Conference, Great Lakes Valley Conference, and the Pennsylvania State Atheltic Conference in number of members.
+During his tenure at the CACC, the conference has grown from 12 members to the current 14 members.
+The CACC trails only the Northeast-10, Rocky Mountain Athletic Conference, Northern Sun Intercollegiate Conference, Great Lakes Valley Conference, and the Pennsylvania State Athletic Conference in number of members.

-While at Post, Mara served as Vice-President of the CACC Directors Council from 1998 to 2004 and chaired the conference's Ethics and Membership Committees until his appointment as Commissioner.
+Mara served as Vice President of the CACC Directors Council from 1998 to 2004 and chaired the conference's Ethics and Membership Committees until his appointment as Commissioner.
 He was a CACC representative to the NCAA Northeast Regional Division II Men's Basketball Committee from 2002-05.
 During that time, he was heavily involved with the CACC's move to the NCAA.
-Mara and Caldwell College Director of Athletics, Mark Corino, served as the conference's representatives to the NCAA and the Division II Collegiate Commissioner's Association during the leagues progression through the Provisional Conference process.
-The CACC was elevated to Active NCAA Membership in July of 2004.
+Mara, and Caldwell University Executive Director of Athletics Mark Corino, served as the conference's representatives to the NCAA and the Division II Collegiate Commissioner's Association during the league’s progression through the Provisional Conference process.
+The CACC was elected to Active NCAA Membership in July of 2004.

-Mara was the CACC's first representative to serve on the NCAA Division II Management Council.
+Mara was the CACC's first representative to serve on the prestigious NCAA Division II Management Council.
 He represented the conference from 2004-2009.
 He was the Chairman of the NCAA Division II Convention Planning Team from 2007-2009 and chaired the NCAA Sportsmanship and Ethical Conduct Committee from 2007-2009.
 He was a Sportsmanship Committee member from 2005-2009.
 He was also a member of the Division II Identity Sub-Committee.
 He served as a member of the Division II Infractions Penalties Sub-Committee as well as the NCAA Life and Work Balance Association-Wide Group.
-Mara began a four-year term on the NCAA Division II Membership Committee in September, 2010 and was elected Vice-Chair of the Committee in July, 2011.
-He was elevated to chairman of the committee on September 1, 2012.
+Mara served a four-year term on the NCAA Division II Membership Committee (2010-2014).
+He was elected Vice Chair of the Committee in 2011 and was Chairman of the Committee from 2012 to 2014.

-From 2008-2010, Mara was President of the Eastern College Athletic Conference (ECAC) after serving as Vice-President since 2006.
+From 2008-2010, Mara was President of the ECAC after serving as Vice President since 2006.
 He was an ECAC Board of Directors member from 2005 to 2013.
-In 2007, he chaired the ECAC Commisioner Search Committee.
-He also chaired the ECAC Stategic Planning, League and Afilliates and Nominating Committees and was a member of the Marketing Committee.
+In 2007, he chaired the ECAC Commissioner Search Committee, and also chaired the ECAC Strategic Planning, League and Affiliates and Nominating Committees, and was a member of the Marketing Committee.
 Mara is a member of the Division II Collegiate Commissioners Association and chaired the DII CCA Web Site Committee and served on the CCA Corporate Partners and Legislation Committees.

-Mara led the Post University Athletic Department for eleven years (1995-2006) during which he moved the Eagles from the National Association of Intercollegiate Athletics (NAIA) to full membership status in the National Collegiate Athletic Association (NCAA) Division II.
-Mara began as Director of Athletics in 1995 and was promoted to Associate Vice-President in 2002.
-During his tenure, the Post athletic program grew from five varsity sports to twelve varsity, two sub-varsity and two club sports.
+Mara led the Post University Athletic Department for 11 years (1995-2006), during which he moved the Eagles from the National Association of Intercollegiate Athletics (NAIA) to full membership status in the National Collegiate Athletic Association (NCAA) Division II.
+Mara began as Director of Athletics in 1995 and was promoted to Associate Vice President in 2002.
+During his tenure, the Post athletic program grew from five varsity sports to 12 varsity, two sub-varsity and two club sports.
 Mara received many honors for his achievements as an athletic administrator at Post.
-He was named CACC Athletic Administrator of the Year in 1997-98, 2000-2001 and 2005-06 and was named NAIA Region X Athletic Administrator of the Year in 2001.
+He was named CACC Athletic Administrator of the Year in 1997-98, 2000-2001 and 2005-06, and was named NAIA Region X Athletic Administrator of the Year in 2001.
 The American Red Cross recognized him with the Good Neighbor Award in 2005.

-Mara coached the Mitchell College Women's Basketball Team for ten seasons and compiled a career mark of 289-16 (.947 winning percentage).
-His teams won ten National Junior College Athletic Association New England titles and reached two National Junior College Athletic Association (NJCAA) Final Fours.
+Mara coached the Mitchell College women's basketball team for 10 seasons and compiled a career mark of 289-16 (.947 winning percentage).
+His teams won 10 National Junior College Athletic Association (NJCAA) New England titles and reached two National Junior College Athletic Association Final Fours.
 In five different seasons the Pequots reached number one in the NJCAA National Poll.
 During his tenure Mitchell established a national record for consecutive regular season victories.
 The streak, which ultimately reached 234, was at 223 straight when Mara departed Mitchell to become Director of Athletics at Post University.
 The Pequots fashioned undefeated regular season records in every campaign from 1987-88 until his departure after the 1994-1995 season.
 The 1994-95 team, which reached the NJCAA Final Four, was inducted in to the New England Basketball Hall of Fame in 2009.

-At Mitchell, Mara coached ten Kodak All-Americans including future WNBA All-Star Rita Williams.
+At Mitchell, Mara coached 10 Kodak All-Americans including future WNBA All-Star Rita Williams.
 Williams went on the University of Connecticut and was the 12th pick in the 1998 WNBA Draft.
 Williams was one of over a dozen student-athletes to go on to play Division I basketball from the Mitchell Program.
-The Mitchell women were not just successful on the court.
-Ninety Eight percent graduated from Mitchell and an equal percentage continued their education at four-year colleges.
+The Mitchell women were not just successful on the court, as 98 percent graduated from Mitchell and an equal percentage continued their education at four-year colleges.

 Mara is a member of three halls of fame.
 He was inducted into the Mitchell College Athletic Hall of Fame in 1998, the New England Basketball Hall of Fame in 2003 and the NJCAA Basketball Hall of Fame in 2008.
 He was featured in an article in the March 7, 1994 issue of Sports Illustrated magazine and in the book Basketball for Dummies by Digger Phelps.